 - Avoid fast food, maida based food, canned, baked, processed, preserved and fermented foods.

-- Papaya, khichadi, porridge, diluted buttermilk, vegetable soup are good in case of kidney failure.
+- Papaya, khichadi, porridge, diluted buttermilk, vegetable soup are good in case of kidney failure or chronic kidney disease.

 - Avoid taking in difficult to digest foodstuffs and following a proper home remedy diet for kidney treatment.

 - Hot water fomentation can also be done over the kidney area on the abdomen.